The Great Alone by Kristin Hannah

 What.
 A. Book.
 I’ve had my eye on this since it came out last year and I’m so glad that I finally got to read it.
 In fact, I finished it in one day because I was completely engrossed in the story.
 I hated myself for having to put it down to get water or food.
 That’s how much I wanted to keep reading it!

 The Great Alone follows Leni Allbright, a girl coming of age in a rather tumultuous time in history and in her own life.
 Her father, Ernt Allbright, is a former POW who comes home from the Vietnam war a changed and volatile man.
-When he loses yet another job, he decided to impulsively move his whole family to Alaska.
+When he loses yet another job, he decides to impulsively move his whole family to Alaska.

 At first, Alaska seems to be the answer to their prayers.
 They seem to bond with the community and are closer as a family.
 But as winter approaches, Ernt’s fragile mental state deteriorates and the family begins to question their move.
 But is the harsh winter and the wilderness their only problems?
 Or is there something even more dangerous threatening their lives?